cuty101/gywnwoodsDungeon/README.md

-To set up the CTF, you will need docker and SSH. run ./stupidDocker.sh everything will be set up for you automagically and you can start playing.
+To set up the CTF, you will need docker and SSH. run ./stupidDocker.sh
+Everything will be set up for you automagically and you can start playing.

 All tools that are needed to solve the challenges are preinstalled within the dockerfile.
 This includes python2.7, python3, john, gdb, radare2, nano, vi, vim